ramojus/mellifluous.nvim/README.md

 To use one of the available colors from a color set, in highlight definition map, set the value of `fg`, `bg` or `sp` key to `colors.available_color`

 Available colors:
-- Colors used for syntax elements:
+- Syntax element colors.
-    - `main_keywords` (used to indicate keywords related to control flow)
+    - `main_keywords`: used to indicate keywords related to control flow.
     - `other_keywords`
     - `types`
     - `operators`